klusta-team/klustaviewa/README.md

 ### Mac OS X

-  * Step 0 (you might not need this step depending on your OS X version): allow unsigned applications installation in your system preferences so that you can install the packages.
+  * Step 0 (only for OS X 10.8): allow unsigned applications installation in your system preferences so that you can install the packages.
 [Here are the instructions for OS X 10.8](https://www.my-private-network.co.uk/knowledge-base/apple-related-questions/osx-unsigned-apps.html).

   * Step 1: [install ActivePython](http://downloads.activestate.com/ActivePython/releases/2.7.2.5/ActivePython-2.7.2.5-macosx10.5-i386-x86_64.dmg).
 [Here is the link to the main website for your reference](http://www.activestate.com/activepython/downloads).